 What Treatments Can Be Offered After The Assessment?

-The treatments advised by a qualified podiatrist are on an individual basis, but common foot treatment can include:
+The treatments advised by a qualified podiatrist are on an individual basis, but common foot treatments can include:

 - Advice on exercises to increase mobility

 - Advice on suitable footwear